Hsuhx/Phoenix-Driver/Project Manager/Statement of work (SOW)_24_s2.md

 ## Scope of Work

-The **Phoenix Avenue Driving Service** project is organized into several critical phases, each designed to ensure a seamless transition from development to implementation.
+The **Phoenix Driver** project is organized into several critical phases, each designed to ensure a seamless transition from development to implementation.
 The scope of work includes:

 ### Platform Development